-Further significant advantages of creating a seamless working and learning environment are that
+There are further significant advantages of creating a seamless working and learning environment:

-- it means that “learning” is no longer seen as a separate activity from working; and that for the first time it can be truly become a continuous, social experience in the workflow
+- It means that “learning” is no longer seen as a separate activity from working; and that for the first time it can truly become a continuous, social experience in the workflow

-In the following chapters of this book we consider the three streams of activity involved in providing a continuous improvement, learning and development framework and the tools and platforms to underpin it, and how they can work closely together.
+In the following chapters of this book we consider the three streams of activity involved in providing a Modern Workplace Learning framework and the tools and platforms to underpin it, and how they can work closely together.
 But first a word about that “learning” word.